Bhaveshwagh04/Medical-Disease-Analysis-using-GPT4-Vision/README.md

 pip install -r requirements.txt

-# Create a .env file in the root directory and add your GOOGLE_API_KEY credentials as follows:
+# Create a .env file in the root directory and add your OPENAI_API_KEY credentials as follows:

 OPENAI_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"